LPG is a hydrocarbon compound consisting mainly of carbon and hydrogen atoms. LPG means liquefied petroleum gas.

 They are also called sight glass; they are usually installed upstream of the pump suction i.e. on the suction line to the pump.
-It is no mandatory to install a sight flow indicator, however they are installed to promote the efficiency of pumps and to observe the flow through the pipe.
+It is no mandatory to install a sight flow indicator, however, they are installed to promote the efficiency of pumps and to observe the flow through the pipe.
 The operator observes the flow through the pipe using the sight flow indicator and can adjust the pump speed accordingly to obtain maximum flow rate without cavitation.
-Sight flow glass may be equipped with swing type check valve to prevent back flow of LPG.
+Sight flow glass may be equipped with a swing type check valve to prevent backflow of LPG.

 3.21 Instrument Air Compressor